 Some doctors suggest that antibiotics can reduce the effectiveness of oral contraceptives.
 However, research does not generally support this.

-Nonetheless, people who experience diarrhea and vomiting or are not taking their oral contraceptive during illness because of an upset stomach might find that its effectiveness reduces.
+Nonetheless, people who experience diarrhea and vomiting or are not taking their oral contraceptive during illness due to an upset stomach might find that its effectiveness reduces.

 People usually take antibiotics by mouth.
 However, doctors can administer them by injection or apply them directly to the part of the body with infection.

-Most antibiotics start combating infection within a few hours.
-Complete the whole course of medication to prevent the return of the infection.
+Most antibiotics can start working within a few hours.
+Doctors advise people to complete the whole course of medication to prevent the return of the infection.

 Stopping the medication before the course has finished increases the risk that the bacteria will become resistant to future treatments.
 The ones that survive will have had some exposure to the antibiotic and may consequently develop resistance to it.

-An individual needs to complete the course of antibiotic treatment even after they see an improvement in symptoms.
+An individual needs to complete the course of antibiotic treatment even after they notice an improvement in symptoms.

 Are there any bacteria that are resistant to all antibiotics?